Updated June 3, 2023

 Full Form of NASDAQ attracts the listings of blue-chip companies from around the world and many of those listings are from the internet, high-technology software, and computer market.
 Although many other companies have listed their shares on the NASDAQ stock exchange, some of the biggest names are Starbucks, Amazon, Apple, Meta (Facebook), Tesla, Microsoft, Intel, and Gilead Sciences.
 As NASDAQ attracts growth-oriented businesses, the stocks are usually more volatile as compared to other stock exchange platforms.
 Being the 2nd largest stock exchange platform in the world, NASDAQ doesn’t only trade in listed stocks but OTC (over-the-counter) stocks as well.
 All the symbols of the stock ticker on this platform have up to five letters.

 If we look into the history of NASDAQ, there has been a consistent track of groundbreaking achievements and apart from being the first electronic stock exchange platform in the world, NASDAQ was also the 1st in the list to introduce a website.
-The storage of all the records occur in the cloud and this technology was also sold to other trading platforms.
+The storage of all the records occurs in the cloud and this technology was also sold to other trading platforms.
 National Association of Securities Dealers Automated Quotations came into a partnership with OMX ABO.
 It is a Nordic and Baltic regional operator exchange platform from Stockholm.
 After that, the name changed to Nasdaq, Inc., and along with dealing in stocks, it also focused on the exchange of commodities, structured products, debts, traded exchange-traded funds, and derivatives.
 According to the last recorded data, there are approximately 3,765 companies listed and their market cap has crossed $19.4 billion (as of 2021).

 Different Tiers of NASDAQ